 Metal casting is a specialized type of metal fabrication similar to the concept of making Christmas cookies.
 In the same way you place your cookie dough into molds to give them a certain shape, metal casting is where you melt down a block of metal until it's a liquid and place it into a mold or casting.
 While this form of metal fabrication is timely and expensive, metal casting is the best way to convert hard metals into a specific shape or form.

 As with cutting, metal forging is an ancient and time-tested form of metal fabrication.
 If you've ever watched a movie set in the Middle Ages where there was a blacksmith hammering heated metal with a hammer and anvil, you know what metal forging is.
-However, despite the fact that metal forging is as old as the metal itself, it remains one of the best and most common forms of metal fabrication.
+However, despite the fact that metal forging is as old as the metal itself, it remains one of the best and most common forms of metal fabrication in El Paso.

 Welding is when you take two or more separate pieces of metal and join or weld them together using heat and a filler rod.
 While the idea of metal welding sounds simple, it takes years of practice and learning to perfect the welding process.
 Welding is one of the most useful and common forms of metal fabrication, and it's utilized in many industries.